-"There was a lot of roadworks and people speeding through roadworks".
+During CSG construction period (2011 - 2014): "There was a lot of roadworks and people speeding through roadworks".
 An increased police presence on the highway was observed by locals.

-Since CSG construction period (2015 - now):

-Residents reported that Wallumbilla remains a safe and friendly place to live.
+Since CSG construction period (2015 - now): Residents reported that Wallumbilla remains a safe and friendly place to live.
 One interviewee suggested that a recent vacancy in the local Officer in Charge role may have reduced police enforcement capacity in 2017.
 Decreased traffic volumes between Miles and Roma may have also contributed to the significant drop in traffic offences in the Wallumbilla district.
 Interviewees are aware of a "drug problem" in town, and this is thought to be driving increased theft offences.
-The drug situation is perceived to be stable in terms of prevalence; however, media and police attention seems to have increased.
-Drug use is reportedly increasing the load on emergency services with more frequent drug-related callouts.
+The community has seen an increase in petty theft and home invasion, some blame goies to cheap rent and social housing.